timgit/pg-boss/docs/usage.md

 **Polling options**

-How often subscriptions will poll the queue table for jobs.
-Available in the constructor as a default or per subscription in `process()` and `onComplete()`.
+How often workers will poll the queue table for jobs.
+Available in the constructor as a default or per worker in `process()` and `onComplete()`.

 * **newJobCheckInterval**, int